AviatrixSystems/Docs/HowTos/ingress_protection_firenet_paloaltogcp.rst

 |gcp_create_lb_1|

+b.
 Select TCP Load Balancing > Start Configuration.

 |gcp_create_lb_2|

-b.
+c.
 Select the load balancer options as shown below: From internet to my VMs, Single region only, and Target Pool or Target Instance.

 |gcp_create_lb_3|

-c.
+d.
 Enter a Name, select a Region (must match Transit FireNet’s region), click Select Existing Instances and select the firewall instances.

 |gcp_create_lb_4|

-d.
+e.
 In the Health Check area, create a health probe for the Load Balancer.
 Use port 80 and enter this path: /php/login.php.
 This path must be set for the health probe to succeed.
 Click Save.

 |gcp_create_lb_5|

-e.
+f.
 Click Frontend configuration on the Load Balancer Page and set up a frontend for the ingress public IP.

    - Set up one frontend per application (or per public IP needed).
    - Specify the port needed for the application.
 Note that you cannot modify this port later, so if you are unsure, set up 1-65535 as this allows all ports to be forwarded to the firewall for this IP address.